 - Blocks should result in a point.

-It’s definitely my preference to have the video in regular speed and not slow motion.
+Have the video in regular speed and not slow motion.
 Coaches can pause the video if they want to analyze the movement more closely.

 Show them your versatility!